reside-ic/proxy-nginx/README.md

 [![Build Status](https://travis-ci.com/reside-ic/proxy-nginx.svg?branch=master)](https://travis-ci.com/reside-ic/proxy-nginx)

-This repository contains a support for running a `nginx` proxy in a docker container in order to secure a web application.
+This repository contains support for running a `nginx` proxy in a docker container in order to secure a web application.
 It makes a number of assumptions:

 * You want to secure the app with TLS and redirect all http traffic to https
 * You have a single service container to proxy and it is speaking http